abhayastudios/nativescript-zeroconf/README.md

 ## Demo Application

 This repository contains a demo application in the `demo-angular` folder that uses this plugin to display discovered Zeroconf domains and services.
 The demo app can be a good starting point for your app and may be used for narrowing down issues whilst debugging.
-Just clone this repo and run `tns run <platform>` in the `demo-angular` folder.
+Just clone this repo and run `npm run demo.<platform>` in the `src` folder.

+The demo app searches for by default for `http` services, but you can easily adjust the `serviceType` in `app/zeroconf/zeroconf.provider.ts`.

 ## Installation